elena-kolevska/redis-bloom-filters/README.md

 # What are bloom filters

 Checking for presence of an element in a set is a task we, as programmers, do very often and in many different scenarios.
-As those sets grow bigger and the scenarios more complex, often we start noticing performance decrease.
+As those sets grow bigger and the scenarios more complex, often we start noticing a performance decrease.
 If you've ever been in this position before - read on; we're going to talk about a valuable tool you can add to your toolset.

 **Bloom Filters** are a data structure that enables you to store information about the presence of an element in a set in a very small space of a fixed size.

 There's a catch though.
-The space optimisation comes at the cost of precision; a bloom filter can guarantee the **absence** of an element from a set, but it can only give it's best bet about it's presence.
+The space optimisation comes at the cost of precision; a bloom filter can guarantee the **absence** of an element from a set, but it can only give it's best bet about its presence.
 This is why you’ll often see it described more precisely as a “probabilistic data structure”.

 "Ok, so why would I need this if I can't trust it?" you might ask.
 Well, you actually can trust it when it says an element is not present in a set.
 The uncertainty comes only with the positive responses.